STARX33/LAAF/README.md

 - BLIP / OWL-ViT vision tools
 - Offline-first, modular architecture

+We have departed from the original `smolagents` library to build our own modular agent loop that operates fully offline, locally, and securely without needing Hugging Face tokens or hosted APIs.

-Massive thanks to the Hugging Face team for open sourcing the core tools and ideas.
+Massive thanks to the Hugging Face team for open sourcing the core ideas.

 ---